johnbiundo/dev.to-articles/blog-posts/dynamic-options-providers/dynamic-options-providers.md

   }
 ```

+Let's get a firm handle on what this code does.
 If we were to insert a logging statement displaying the return value from `registerAsync()`, we'd see an object that looks pretty much like this:

 ```typescript
 {